aws/eks-anywhere/docs/content/en/docs/tasks/workload/ingress.md

 ## Current Recommendation: Emissary-ingress

 We currently recommend using Emissary-ingress Kubernetes Ingress Controller by Ambassador.
-Emissary-ingress allows you to route and secure traffic to your cluster with an open source, Kubernetes-native API Gateway.
+Emissary-ingress allows you to route and secure traffic to your cluster with an open-source, Kubernetes-native API Gateway.
 Detailed information about Emissary-ingress can be found [here](https://www.getambassador.io/docs/emissary/).

 ## Setting up Emissary-ingress for Ingress Controller